Pinkwashing (LGBTQ): Israel

 Joseph Massad, associate professor of modern Arab politics and intellectual history at Columbia University, has written that the Israeli government "insist[s] on advertising and exaggerating its recent record on LGBT rights ... to fend off international condemnation of its violations of the rights of the Palestinian people".
 Culture studies academic Nada Elia calls pinkwashing "the twenty-first century manifestation of the Zionist colonialist narrative of bringing civilization to an otherwise backwards land".

 During the Gaza war, queer Palestinians argued that Pride and the Pride flag had been co-opted by a pro-Israeli group to justify and celebrate much of the resulting Gaza humanitarian crisis.
-Many queer pro-Palestinian activists advocated against the war, disrupting some Pride parades during 2024.
+Many queer pro-Palestinian activists advocated against the war, disrupting some Pride parades in 2024.

 Scholars such as Jasbir Puar situate pinkwashing within the broader framework of homonationalism, arguing that states selectively deploy LGBTQ+ rights to portray themselves as progressive while legitimizing racialized, colonial, or militarized violence.
 Critical journalists have documented how Israel incorporates LGBTQ+ visibility into public diplomacy, such as through Pride-themed tourism campaigns, government-sponsored social media, and international cultural events to promote an image of tolerance that obscures the ongoing occupation of Palestinian territories.
-During global events like Eurovision 2019 and Tel Aviv Pride, Israeli ministries highlighted LGBTQ+ inclusion as a symbol of modernity, even as human rights groups reported intensified surveillance, mobility restrictions, and violence affecting Palestinians.
+During global events like Eurovision 2019 and Tel Aviv Pride, Israeli ministries highlighted LGBTQ+ inclusion as a symbol of modernity.

 Queer Palestinian organizations such as alQaws and Adalah have challenged these narratives, emphasizing that LGBTQ+ Palestinians experience Israeli homophobia alongside structural forms of state violence, displacement, and occupation.
 These groups have also criticized pinkwashing campaigns for erasing queer Palestinian political agency, particularly during the 2023–2024 Gaza war, when Pride symbols were used by pro-Israel groups to justify or normalize the humanitarian crisis.
 Scholars note that such examples illustrate how pinkwashing functions not only as a public relations strategy but also as a geopolitical practice that shapes global understandings of queerness, nationalism, and colonial power.